janpauldahlke/webpack-4/README.md

   }
 ```

-- be the code with you friend
-- "never whistle while your pissing" *hagbart celine

 #### adding the REACT thing
 - install it ```npm install react react-dom --save-dev```
 - add babel-preset-react ```npm install babel-preset-react --save-dev```